 Contact your municipality to find out how to dispose of:

 - Demolition debris that has been in contact with water and is not recoverable (porous materials, carpets, insulation, gypsum board, etc.)

 - Debris found laying around in your yard, recyclable or not

 - Furniture and household items that have been in contact with water and cannot be recovered (mattresses, clothes, furniture, plush toys, cutting boards, etc.)

 - Household appliances that are not reusable (stove, freezer, washer, dryer, refrigerator, etc.)

-Consult the website of the Ministère de l’Environnement et de la Lutte contre les changements climatiques for additional information.
+Consult the website of the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs for additional information.

 Hazardous residual materials

 Medications that have expired or have come in contact with water should be returned to a pharmacy.

 Hazardous household waste (e.g. gasoline, fuel oil, household pesticides, aerosols, solvents) can be collected at the ecocentre in your region.
 Hazardous household waste (e.g. batteries, mercury lamps, paints and their containers, oils, electronic products) can often be sent to drop-off depots.